-Environmental hazard - contain spillage.

-- Clean up all spills immediately. - Avoid all personal contact, including inhalation. - Access to area should be restricted by the use of ropes or other similar barriers and appropriate signs be utilised - ▶ Employees not engaged in the clean up should not be allowed within 3 metres of the work unless wearing suitable personal protective equipment (PPE) - Wear protective clothing, gloves, safety glasses and dust respirator.
-Minor Spills - Wet with water to prevent dusting. - Avoid generating dust/ fibres - Vacuum up or sweep up.
-NOTE: Vacuum cleaner must be fitted with an exhaust micro filter (HEPA type) (consider explosion-proof machines designed to be grounded during storage and use). - Dampen with water to prevent dusting before sweeping - Wet mopping and wiping may be utilised in some instances - ▶ Place in sealed containers, to prevent dust/ fibre emissions, ready for disposal.

-Major Spills

-Environmental hazard - contain spillage.
-Clear area of personnel and move upwind.

-- Alert Fire Brigade and tell them location and nature of hazard. - Control personal contact with the substance, by using protective equipment and dust respirator Access to area should be restricted by the use of ropes or other similar barriers and appropriate signs be utilised. - Personnel not engaged in the cleanup should not be allowed in the vicinity of the spillage unless wearing suitable personal protective equipment (PPE) - Prevent spillage from entering drains, sewers or water courses. - Recover product wherever possible. - Avoid generating dust.
-Sweep / shovel up. - If required, wet with water to prevent dusting. - Put residues in labeled plastic bags or other containers for disposal. - Wash area down with a large quantity of water and prevent runoff into drains.
-If contamination of drains or waterways occurs, advise emergency services - After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
+5.1 Minor Spills Clean up all spills immediately.
+Avoid all personal contact, including inhalation.
+Access to area should be restricted by the use of ropes or other similar barriers and appropriate signs be utilised.
+Employees not engaged in the clean up should not be allowed within 3 metres of the work unless wearing suitable personal protective equipment (PPE).
+Wear protective clothing, gloves, safety glasses and dust respirator.
+Wet with water to prevent dusting.
+Avoid generating dust/ fibres.
+Vacuum up or sweep up.
+NOTE: Vacuum cleaner must be fitted with an exhaust micro filter (HEPA type) (consider explosion-proof machines designed to be grounded during storage and use).
+Dampen with water to prevent dusting before sweeping Wet mopping and wiping may be utilised in some instances.
+Place in sealed containers, to prevent dust/ fibre emissions, ready for disposal.
+Major Spills Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+Control personal contact with the substance, by using protective equipment and dust respirator.
+Access to area should be restricted by the use of ropes or other similar barriers and appropriate signs be utilised.
+Personnel not engaged in the cleanup should not be allowed in the vicinity of the spillage unless wearing suitable personal protective equipment (PPE).
+Prevent spillage from entering drains, sewers or water courses.
+Recover product wherever possible.
+Avoid generating dust.
+Sweep / shovel up.
+If required, wet with water to prevent dusting.
+Put residues in labeled plastic bags or other containers for disposal.
+Wash area down with a large quantity of water and prevent runoff into drains.
+If contamination of drains or waterways occurs, advise emergency services.
+After Energency Services and tell them location and nature of hazard.
+Courtol personal contact by wearing protective clothing.
+Prevent, by any means available, spillage from entering drust or water courses.
+Recover product wherever possible.
+IF DRY: Use dry clean up porcedures and void generating dust.

-Moderate hazard.

-- CAUTION: Advise personnel in area. - Alert Emergency Services and tell them location and nature of hazard.

-Chemwatch: 5671-43 Page 4 of 12 Issue Date: 28/03/2024

-Version No: 2.1 Print Date: 28/03/2024

-- Control personal contact by wearing protective clothing. - ▶ Prevent, by any means available, spillage from entering drains or water courses. - Recover product wherever possible. - IF DRY: Use dry clean up procedures and avoid generating dust.
 Collect residues and place in sealed plastic bags or other containers for disposal.
-IF WET: Vacuum/shovel up and place in labelled containers for disposal. - ALWAYS: Wash area down with large amounts of water and prevent runoff into drains. - If contamination of drains or waterways occurs, advise Emergency Services
+If PRY: Use dry clean up porcedures and avoid generating dust.
+Collect residues and place in sealed plastic bags or other containers for disposal.
+Alwer Ty: Vacuum/shovel up and place in labelled containers for disposal.
+ALWAYS: Wash area down with large amounts of water and prevent runoff into drains.
+If contamination of drains or waterways occurs, advise Emergency Services.
+ALWAYS: Wash area down with large amounts of water and prevent runoff into drains.
+If contamination of drains or waterways occurs, advise Emergency Services.
 Minor hazard.

+Page 4 of 11 Fire blanket

-- ► Clear area of personnel. - Alert Fire Brigade and tell them location and nature of hazard. - Control personal contact with the substance, by using protective equipment as required. - Prevent spillage from entering drains or water ways. - Contain spill with sand, earth or vermiculite. - Collect recoverable product into labelled containers for recycling. - Absorb remaining product with sand, earth or vermiculite and place in appropriate containers for disposal. - Wash area and prevent runoff into drains or waterways. - If contamination of drains or waterways occurs, advise emergency services. - Clean up all spills immediately - Wear protective clothing, safety glasses, dust mask, gloves - Secure load if safe to do so.
-Bundle/collect recoverable product. - Use dry clean up procedures and avoid generating dust. - Vacuum up (consider explosion-proof machines designed to be grounded during storage and use). - Water may be used to prevent dusting. - ▶ Collect remaining material in containers with covers for disposal - Flush spill area with water.
+Wash area and prevent runoff into drains or waterways.
+If contamination of drains or waterways occurs, advise emergency services.
+Clean up all spills immediately.
+Wear protective clothing, safety glasses, dust mask, gloves.
+Secure load if safe to do so.
+Bundle/collect recoverable product.
+Use dry clean up procedures and avoid generating dust.
+Vacuum up (consider explosion-proof machines designed to be grounded during storage and use).
+Water may be used to prevent dusting.
+Collect remaining material in containers with covers for disposal.
+Flush spill area with water.